moelomda/Embedded-Linux/Embedded_Linux_Concepts/Kernel/Part1/readme.md

 During this process, the CPU transitions from user space to kernel space, granting the kernel the necessary privileges to execute the system call.

 **Return to User Space:**
-After the system call is executed, control returns to user space, and the result (if any) is provided to the user-level application.
+After the system call is executed, control returns to user space, and the result  is provided to the user-level application.

 ## ARM System Calls: